mullvad/mullvadvpn-app/README.md

 git submodule update --init
 ```

-We sign every commit on the master branch as well as our release tags.
+We sign every commit on the `main` branch as well as our release tags.
 If you would like to verify
 your checkout, you can find our developer keys on [Mullvad's Open Source page].

 ### Binaries submodule